 Professor Foster teaches and publishes in the areas of modernist and contemporary art, architecture, and theory.
-He is a member of the School of Architecture and an associate member of the Department of German; in addition, he co-directs the Program in Media & Modernity and sits on the executive committees of the Interdisciplinary Doctoral Program in the Humanities and the Gauss Seminars in Criticism.
-A member of the American Academy of Arts and Sciences, Foster was a founding editor of Zone Magazine and Books, and he writes regularly for October (which he coedits), Artforum, and The London Review of Books.
-He is the recipient of the Frank Jewett Mather Award for Art Criticism in College Art Association (2012) and the Clark Prize for Excellence in Arts Writing (2010), and he has been the Siemens Fellow at the American Academy in Berlin and the Paul Mellon Senior Fellow at the National Gallery of Art in Washington.
-Foster will deliver the Mellon Lectures at the National Gallery in spring 2018.
+He is a member of the School of Architecture and an associate member of the Department of German; in addition, he sits on the executive committee of the Program in Media & Modernity.
+A member of the American Academy of Arts and Sciences, Foster was a founding editor of Zone Magazine and Books, and he writes regularly for October (which he co-edits), Artforum, and The London Review of Books.
+He is the recipient of Frank Jewett Mather Award for Art Criticism in College Art Association in 2012 and the Clark Prize for Excellence in Arts Writing in 2010, and he has been the Siemens Fellow at the American Academy in Berlin and the Paul Mellon Senior Fellow at the National Gallery of Art in Washington.
+In 2018 he delivered the A.W.
+Mellon Lectures in the Fine Arts at the National Gallery.

-Professor Foster teaches a wide array of classes, including the proseminar in methodology.
-He offers both undergraduate lecture courses in 20th-century art and graduate seminars on prewar and postwar topics.
+Professor Foster offers both undergraduate lecture courses in 20th-century art and graduate seminars on prewar and postwar topics.
 A particular interest is the relation between art and philosophy at times of political crisis.
-Periodically, Foster has taught with Leah Dickerman of the Museum of Modern Art and Yve-Alain Bois of the Institute for Advanced Study on such subjects as Dada, abstraction, and Robert Rauschenberg.
+Periodically, Foster has taught with Leah Dickerman of the Museum of Modern Art and Yve-Alain Bois of the Institute for Advanced Study on such subjects as Dada and abstraction.

-Brutal Aesthetics: Dubuffet, Bataille, Jorn, Paolozzi, Oldenburg (Princeton University Press, 2020)
+Brutal Aesthetics: Dubuffet, Bataile, Jorn, Paolozzi, Oldenburg (Princeton University Press, 2020).

-Junkspace with Running Room, coauthored with Rem Koolhaas (Nottinghill Editions, 2013).
+Junkspace with Running Room, with Rem Koolhaas (Nottinghill Editions, 2013).

-The First Pop Age: Painting and Subjectivity in the Art of Hamilton, Lichtenstein,Warhol, Richter, and Ruscha (Princeton University Press, 2012).
+The First Pop Age: Painting and Subjectivity in the Art of Hamilton, Lichtenstein,Warhol, Richter, and Ruscha (Princeton, 2012).